 12 – A Beach Or Cenote Photo Shoot

 The Caribbean Sea provides a stunning backdrop for a session booked with a local photographer.
-However, there are literally thousands of hidden gems called cenotes (limestone sink holes) throughout the Rivera Maya that are beautiful beyond your imagination.
+Similarly, there are thousands of hidden gems called cenotes (limestone sinkholes) throughout the Rivera Maya that are beautiful beyond your imagination.

-Wedding photographers like Del Sol Photography in Playa del Carmen, host photo shoots at these masterpieces of Mother Nature The finished products are nothing short of extraordinary.
-A professional can capture candid moments of your love in these surreal settings that you can cherish forever.
+Wedding photographers like Del Sol Photography in Playa del Carmen, host photoshoots at these masterpieces of Mother Nature.
+The finished products are nothing short of extraordinary.
+Not only will you visit surreal settings, but you’ll also have candid moments captured by a professional to cherish forever.

-If you’re going to be in Playa del Carmen around February 14th and one of these suggestions appeals to you, call us at (984)803-3191 for more info.
-You can also stop by the Bric Vacation Rentals office on Calle 38 near the beach.
+If you’re going to be in Playa del Carmen in February and one of these suggestions appeals to you, email us at firstname.lastname@example.org for more info.
+Likewise, you can stop by the Bric Vacation Rentals office on Calle 38 near the beach.
 If we can assist in making your romantic beach vacation even better, we’re happy to help!